RedHotDragons/Renat-airbnb-calendar/README.md

-## Server API
+## Server API for PostgresDB implementation, will scale for MongoDB as well.

-### Get information from database regarding a specific Listing, so we can update the calendar to show it is booked for all reservations from that listing, we pass the listing id to a middleware function that will query the reservation ID's in the reservations array of the Listing, and return all the reservation's information
+### Get information from database regarding a specific Listing, so we can update the calendar to show it is booked for all reservations from that listing, we pass the listing id to a middleware function that will query the reservation ID's with a foreign key of one listing, and return all the reservation's information

   * GET `/listings/:listingId`